Free Consultation833-607-9438

 • Maintenance and software.
 Cloud platforms often charge $10 to $100 a month, with annual maintenance ranging from $200 to $2,000.

-Remember, costs may vary depending on how many gates you’re maintaining or how your property is (the bigger, the more wiring needed).
+Remember, costs may vary depending on how many gates you’re maintaining or how big your property is (the bigger, the more wiring is needed).
 If you want higher security, you may need to pay more for premium features or additional capabilities.

 Integrating RFID with a Centralized Access Control Platform